Jessica sat on a bench looking up at an apple tree. Rodney stood up. “My brain is fried. Jessica, what would you like to see next?”

 Rodney was confused, but that quickly became concern.
 “Why would they do that?
 And how would people let anyone who would do that get into a position of power?”

-Jessica started explaining about elections and loyalties and disheartened people and betrayal, before she stopped and just said, “Money”.
+Jessica started explaining about elections and loyalties and disheartened people and betrayal and power, before she stopped and just said, “Money”.

 Rodney wanted to ask why people would put up with a system that caused so many problems, but he could see that Jessica was wondering the same thing.
 And his confusion was no match for her frustration.